Rank: Member

 I've done more tests to consolidate my results.
 In summary:

-- the problem is NOT frequency specific; sorry for the erroneous reports early on, I was initially testing using the output of my sub active filter which boosts the lower frequencies below 40Hz); in reality, what I observe using my DAC output fed directly into the Sympatico is very output level consistent at any frequency (tested up to 1kHz)
+- everything behaves ok provided Vdiff is less than 20V pk-to-pk - when the amp is hot, the problem occurs a couple of dBs lower - the problem is NOT frequency specific; sorry for the erroneous reports early on, I was initially testing using the output of my sub active filter which boosts the lower frequencies below 40Hz); in reality, what I observe using my DAC output fed directly into the Sympatico is very output level consistent at any frequency (tested up to 1kHz) - the rails are not sagging - I tightened further the heat sink screws

 So strange.
 Just can't put my finger on it.